 By painstakingly matching up patient records and tumour samples, the research team was able to identify samples of tissue from children who had undergone surgery at GOSH for three rare types of cancer – including a muscle cancer called rhabdomyosarcoma.
-The team focussed on samples from the 1920s as by this period the medical descriptions in the case books were more comparable medical terminology used nowadays.
+The team focussed on samples from the 1920s as by this period the medical descriptions in the case books were more comparable to medical terminology used nowadays.

 The next step was for the researchers to extract the DNA from the samples and then use powerful modern methods to obtain the genetic sequence.
 Together this information enabled researchers to identify several cancer causing mutations.
 In one sample of a blood vessel cancer called haemangioma, the team found a new mutation which had previously only been seen in leukaemia and lymphoma.

 This work has shown for the first time that it is possible to obtain genetic information from century old preserved tissue.
 Previously the oldest sample that had been sequenced was 32 years old.
-Given the lack of available tissue samples for very rare conditions, the research shows that archived samples are potentially an untapped resource to could increase the number of samples available for research.
+Given the lack of available tissue samples for very rare conditions, the research shows that archived samples are potentially an untapped resource to help increase the number of samples available for research.
 This could pave the way for the development of more effective treatments for these diseases.

 Research at GOSH